CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

   * (recall that srg classes == mcp classes unlike Yarn)

 the `Environment` annotations might be being added by JarMerger? like fabric has a little library for merging jars (maybe in stitch)

+Adding Gradle tasks to the project in `afterEvaluate`: Yes, it's possible.
+So this is handy if the name and number of tasks depends on the settings in LoomGradleExtension